Wallingford, Oxfordshire: The Tudor dynasty (1485–1603)

 One of the last documented uses of Wallingford as a royal residence was during 1518.
 Letters between Cardinal Wolsey and his secretary Richard Pace discuss King Henry VIII's dissatisfaction with Wallingford and his desire to move on.
 The priory was dissolved in 1525 by Cardinal Wolsey, partly in order to fund the building of the Cardinal College in Oxford.
 Henry VIII separated the Honour of Wallingford, which included rights of control over the town and its castle, from the Duchy of Cornwall in 1540.

 He combined it with the Honour of Ewelme, which included the rights over his existing residence and lands at Ewelme.
 Ewelme is two miles from Wallingford, so this was done to consolidate control in the area.
 In return Henry transferred as compensation several areas of Cornish property into the Duchy of Cornwall for Prince Edward.
-After taking control of Wallingford in 1540, King Henry VIII did not favour choosing Wallingford Castle as an official residence.
+After taking control of Wallingford in 1540, Henry VIII did not favour choosing Wallingford Castle as an official residence.
 Instead, he opted to transfer materials from it to Windsor to enlarge & improve his own castle there.
-This practice of dismantling Wallingford Castle to improve Windsor Castle was continued in the reigns of Edward VI, Mary I & Elizabeth I.
+This practice of dismantling Wallingford Castle to improve Windsor Castle was continued in the reigns of Edward VI, Mary I, and Elizabeth I.